appier/react-native-sample-app/README.md

 1. Obtain the AIQUA app ID from the AIQUA dashboard.
 This will be used as `appId` in the following instructions.
 2. A Firebase project.
 3. Obtain the iOS app group ID.
 Check [here](https://docs.aiqua.appier.com/docs/rich-push-notifications#1-save-your-app-group-id) to learn more.
-This will be used as `appGroup` in the following instructions."
+This will be used as `appGroup` in the following instructions.

 ## To Run With Your Own FCM and AIQUA Account